Free surface topography of capillary flows using spatiotemporal phase shifting profilometry: Introduction

+However, PSP, SM, and ST-PSP methods have never been used to investigate the free surface of flowing liquids, unlike synthetic Schlieren or FTP techniques.
+When applied to fluids, additional challenges arise, such as curved interfaces, temporal flow variations, and the need to maintain a sufficient dye concentration to ensure high light diffusivity at the flow free surface.
+In this study, the ST-PSP method is successfully applied for the first time to a dyed fluid interface, enabling the three-dimensional mapping of stationary or quasi-stationary capillary flows with a contact line.
+This, in turn, allows us for precise measurements of macroscopic contact angles along all edges of the flow free surface.

-However, applying profilometry methods to a moving fluid introduces additional challenges for three-dimensional reconstructions.
-Specifically, the free surface of the flow must be sufficiently reflective to maintain sinusoidal fringe contrast and enable the extraction of a three-dimensional profile.
-In the present study, the ST-PSP method is employed on a dyed fluid interface to obtain the 3D height distribution of stationary or quasi-stationary capillary flows with a contact line.
-Section \ref{sec2} first recalls the principles of the ST-PSP method and the phase-to-height relationship, before introducing the experimental set-up used for the present investigation.
-A detailed description of the calibration of the system, as well as of the parameter optimization process, is also provided.
-Then, section \ref{sec3} presents results obtained for different scenarios of capillary flows with a contact line: a sessile droplet, steady and straight rivulets, a stationary meander and a braided film.
-Very accurate measurements are reported, alongside the ability of the ST-PSP method to capture macroscopic contact angles.
-Finally, conclusion and perspectives are given in section \ref{sec4}.
+Section \ref{sec2} first reviews the principles of ST-PSP and the phase-to-height relation, before detailing the experimental setup used in the present investigation.
+A thorough description of the system calibration and parameter optimization process is also provided.
+Section \ref{sec3} then presents results for various capillary flow configurations involving a contact line: a sessile droplet, steady straight rivulets, a stationary meander, and a braided film.
+The method yields highly accurate measurements and successfully captures macroscopic contact angles.
+Finally, Section \ref{sec4} provides conclusions and perspectives for future work.